AltheaFoundation/althea-L1/docs/althea/testnet-1.md

 althea start
 ```

-### Request some funds be sent to your address
+### Request staking funds be sent to your address

-Copy and paste your address into Zoom chat so that we can send you some tokens.
+Copy and paste your address into Zoom chat, or into the `#althea-validators` Discord channel, so that we can send you tokens.

 ```
 althea keys list